karlhulme/dsengi/README.md

 On production, always create indexes for any filters required, including one for id lookup, based on `partitionKey > docType > id`.

-Specify a consistency level of SESSION to guarantee that any information written to the db by a service is guaranteed to be read back immediately by that same service.
-Other services running sengi could potentially see old data but this is unavoidable anyway because of potential lag between the processing parts of those services and has to be dealt with on a case-by-case basis.
+Specify a consistency level of SESSION and associate the session-token returned from write operations with the user that triggered the operation.
+This ensures that any subsequent read operations will reflect the previous writes.
+If this cannot be achieved then the BOUNDED STALENSS level will serialise changes such that every node of the service sees the same results but it will double the RU cost of each query.

 ## Environment variables